Foods For Kids

-Do you worry that your kids aren’t getting enough protein in their daily diet?
-Though some days it may seem that they eat nothing but fruit and pretzels, chances are your kids do actually consume enough of this important nutrient.
-Protein is found in obvious foods such as meat, poultry, and fish, but it also is available in eggs, beans, legumes, soy, nuts, nut butters, dairy, and even grain products.
-If you’re still concerned that your children’s diet is lacking, here are some quick ways to sneak protein into their school meals.
+Do you worry that your kids aren't getting enough protein in their daily diet?
+Some days, it may seem that they eat nothing but fruit and pretzels, but chances are that your kids do actually consume enough protein.
+It is found in obvious foods such as meat, poultry and fish, but it is also available in eggs, beans, legumes, soy, nuts, nut butters, dairy and even grain products.
+If you're still concerned that your children's diet is lacking in protein, here are some quick ways to sneak protein into their school meals.

 Protein requirements for kids